AniruddhaN2203/pes_pd/README.md

 ![image](https://github.com/AniruddhaN2203/pes_pd/assets/142299140/fabe5ca4-7dde-43f9-a8e4-260ed11ed820)
 - The following command can be typed to change the I/O pins placemnt configuration.

+## Inception of Layout and CMOS Fabrication Process
 **SPICE Deck Creation for CMOS Inverter**
 - SPICE Deck is a netlist that has information on:
   - component connectivity